HouseTrip/housetrip.github.com/_posts/2014-04-05-unleash-your-ajax-requests-with-cors.md

 To prevent security risks, the browser enforces a [same origin policy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Same_origin_policy_for_JavaScript).

-What is considered as different [origin](https://tools.ietf.org/html/rfc6454)?
+What can be considered a different [origin](https://tools.ietf.org/html/rfc6454)?

 - when the domain is different
 - when the protocol is different